 How an Unexpected Dean Became an Even More Unexpected College President

 I never expected to become a business school dean, so it is hard for me to explain how I recently became the president of Linfield College.
 The numbers were against me in both instances.
-When I became dean of the Harry F. Byrd, Jr. School of Business in 2012, there were 12 black American deans—out of 319—at AACSB business schools in the U.S. This equates to less than 4 percent of business schools in the U.S.
+When I became dean of the Harry F. Byrd, Jr. School of Business in 2012, there were 12 Black American deans—out of 319—at AACSB business schools in the U.S. This equates to less than 4 percent of business schools in the U.S.

-When it was announced that I would become the 20th president of Linfield College, only seven black Americans were presidents of predominantly white institutions and, to the best of my knowledge, none of them had just come from being a dean at a business school.
+When it was announced that I would become the 20th president of Linfield College, only seven Black Americans were presidents of predominantly white institutions and, to the best of my knowledge, none of them had just come from being a dean at a business school.
 The odds were not in my favor.

 Not only did I not expect to be a president or a dean, it never occurred to me as a possibility.
-I had never met a black college president.
-However, Quiestar Craig, former dean of the business school at North Carolina A&T State University—an informal mentor whom I had met through the PhD Project—had said to me once, “You serve where you are called upon to serve.”
+I had never met a Black college president.
+However, Quiestar Craig, former dean of the business school at North Carolina A&T State University—an informal mentor whom I had met through The PhD Project—had said to me once, “You serve where you are called upon to serve.”

 In 2011, while I was at Shenandoah University serving as director of the Institute for Entrepreneurship, the university president, Tracy Fitzsimmons, asked me where I saw myself in 10 years.
 While my vision for that next stage of my life included a beach and dreadlocks, her vision for my future included a college presidency.
 The power of having someone believe you are capable of doing more cannot be overstated.
 I was confronted with an opportunity to develop additional knowledge, skills, and abilities that would not only impact my life but possibly the lives of so many others.
-I had already succeeded in becoming a business school professor—a field that is still lacking in large numbers of black, Hispanic, and Native American professors.
+I had already succeeded in becoming a business school professor—a field that is still lacking in large numbers of Black Americans, Latinx Americans, and Native American professors.
 Why not take on the challenge of moving into higher education administration?
 The first step on that journey was for me to apply to become dean of the Byrd School of Business.

 As a business school dean, I did not give much thought to my next move.
 My focus was on addressing the challenges the Byrd School of Business faced.
 We had to turn around enrollment trends and make the business school financially viable.
 Working with faculty and staff, we managed to increase enrollment by 77 percent during my tenure as dean, as well as raise donor contributions by 50 percent.
 These milestones were achieved by an all-hands-on-deck effort to develop relevant curriculum and programmatic changes to attract undergraduate and graduate students.